-According to the World Steel Association, global crude steel production for the first eight months of 2019 amounted to 1,240 (1,188) million tonnes, up 4.4% compared with the same period in 2018.
-Chinese steel production increased by 9% and steel production in North America by just under 1%, whereas production in the EU-28 decreased by just under 3% compared with the same period in 2018.
+According to the World Steel Association, global crude steel production for 2019 amounted to 1,849 (1,786) million tonnes, up 3.5% compared with the same period in 2018.
+Chinese steel production increased by 8% and steel production in North America by barely 1%, whereas production in the EU-28 decreased by close to 5% compared with the same period in 2018.

-In North America, demand for heavy plate is estimated to be relatively stable during the fourth quarter of 2019.
-In Europe, underlying demand is expected to be weaker, especially towards the end of the year.
-Global demand for high-strength steels is expected to be somewhat weaker during the fourth quarter, primarily related to Europe.
+In North America, demand for heavy plate is estimated to be stable during the first quarter of 2020.
+In Europe, underlying demand is expected to increase from a relatively low level during the fourth quarter of 2019, when both end customers and distributors destocked.
+Global demand for high-strength steels is expected to increase during the first quarter, primarily related to Europe.

-Prices realized by SSAB Americas and SSAB Europe during the fourth quarter of 2019 are expected to be lower compared with the third quarter.
-Prices realized by SSAB Special Steels are expected to be somewhat lower during the fourth quarter.
+Prices realized by SSAB Americas during the first quarter of 2020 are expected to be more or less unchanged compared to the fourth quarter of 2019.
+Prices realized by SSAB Europe and SSAB Special Steels are assessed to be somewhat lower during the first quarter of 2020.